 Noise by Part of 02557

 Average noise levels for 02557 residents, grouped by direction from the center of 02557.
-Northern 02557 carries the highest population-weighted average; Southern 02557 carries the lowest.
-Just 17% of residents in Southern 02557 live in blocks above the EPA's 55 dBA threshold, about half the share in Northern 02557.
+The highest population-weighted average is in northeastern 02557; the lowest is in southwestern 02557, where just 11% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central 02557